VavelinDev/treelock/README.md

 * **dlock-jdbc**
 JDBC implementation of **dlock** backed by your central database.
 Can be adapted to any SQL-standard database.
-Also, has a few unit and jmh tests to test performance, thread-safety and consistency
+Also, has a few unit and jmh tests to test performance, thread-safety and consistency.

 All **dlock** implementations must be thread-safe.
 That being said, a KeyLock instance can be shared by many threads.